 There is a strong evidence base that reading can improve your health and wellbeing.
 Through thorough annual evaluation of the scheme, as well as several strong case studies, we are able to show the positive impact of Reading Well on individuals.

-Reading Well Books on Prescription and Mood-boosting Books take the following guidelines and studies into account.
+Reading Well and Mood-boosting Books take the following guidelines and studies into account.

 National Institute for Care and Excellence guidelines